fuzzymfx/fuzzymfx.github.io/content/current.md

 Lately, I've been working on a custom bit-torrent client to download files and movies based on recommendations from my [movie recommendation system](https://github.com/fuzzymfx/Movie-recommendation) and a [movie rating prediction system](https://github.com/fuzzymfx/Movie-rating-prediction).
 I'm planning to port it to Rust later.

-Meanwhile, I am also exploring esoteric programming languages and will be working on a brainfuck interpreter.
+Meanwhile, I am also exploring esoteric programming languages and will work on a brainfuck interpreter.

-With a few days left in Bhubaneswar, I decided to gift [Smruti](https://smrutidash.com) a domain( smrutidash.com ) and help build her portfolio which she had been trying to build for a couple of months now.
+With a few days left in Bhubaneswar, I decided to gift [Smruti](https://smrutidash.com) a domain( smrutidash.com ) and build her portfolio website that she had been trying to build for a couple of months now.
 I got the domain from Porkbun and looked for open-source portfolios until I stumbled upon [this one](https://seyi.dev/); a simple portfolio website built using HTML, Locomotive Scroll, gsap, and SCSS.
-You can visit [this list](https://github.com/stars/fuzzymfx/lists/inspiration) to look at other inspirations that I had in my mind.

 Dev: